IanL583/LeetTrack/README.md

-# LeetTrack
+# 🧠 LeetTrack: A Personal LeetCode Problem Tracker
-A python application which tracks LeetCode problems using a database!
+LeetTrack is a personal command-line Python application that helps you track, organise, and revise on your LeetCode problem-solving journey.
+It's designed for personal use and is simple, fast, and requires no web interface, as all your progress is stored locally in a SQLite database.